History of Myles Garrett in Timeline

 Myles Garrett

-Myles Garrett is a professional American football defensive end for the Cleveland Browns.
-He played college football at Texas A&M, where he earned unanimous All-American honors.
-Drafted first overall by the Browns in 2017, Garrett holds the franchise record for career sacks.
-A six-time Pro Bowl selection and four-time first-team All-Pro, he was named Defensive Player of the Year in 2023, solidifying his status as one of the NFL's premier defensive players.
+Myles Garrett is a prominent American football defensive end for the Cleveland Browns.
+A standout player at Texas A&M, where he earned unanimous All-American honors, he was the first overall pick in the 2017 NFL Draft.
+Garrett holds the Browns' franchise record for career sacks.
+His accomplishments include being named the Defensive Player of the Year in 2023, along with six Pro Bowl selections, and four first-team All-Pro selections, solidifying his status as one of the league's premier defensive players.

 December 29, 1995: Myles Garrett's Birth

 On December 29, 1995, Myles Lorenz Garrett was born.
-He is now a professional football defensive end.
+He is now a professional football defensive end for the Cleveland Browns of the NFL.

 Others born on this day/year

-In 2007, Myles Garrett's half-brother, Sean Williams, was drafted into the NBA.
+In 2007, Myles Garrett's half-brother, Sean Williams, was drafted into the NBA by the New Jersey Nets as the 17th pick in the first round.

-In 2012, Myles Garrett's half-brother, Sean Williams, concluded his career in the NBA.
+In 2012, Myles Garrett's half-brother, Sean Williams, finished his career in the NBA.

 In October 2013, Myles Garrett committed to play college football at Texas A&M University.